justinthelaw/opera/README.md

 4. Revamp the UI/UX using modern Astro UXDS components and styling
 5. Re-architect to a client-api, Open API-compliant, application to provide persistence and security

-The above also happens to be the minimum viable product goal for this project as well!

 ## What are "Bullets"

 One of the most pointless and time-consuming things that Air and Space Force officer and enlisted personnel do all the time is bullet-writing.